 Why are some of the video links incorrect?

 Music videos move locations over time as their copyright holders change, so we rely on the algorithm gods at Google to serve up the correct video for you when you click on video links throughout the archive.
 99% of the time they get it right, but occasionally they don’t, and rarely a video isn’t on the web at all.

 The goal of the archive is to be evergreen.
-If we were to create episode playlists on YouTube, Spotify, or Apple Music, they might deteriorate over time as songs move around on those services.
+If we were to make playlists en masse on YouTube, Spotify, or Apple Music, they might deteriorate over time as songs move around on those services.
 The best way to accomplish this is to take it into your own hands: use the static playlists we have here to identify an episode you love, and then create and share your own streaming playlist from it.
 If you make a particularly awesome playlist, let us know and we might feature it.

 What about other MTV shows or versions?